igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets the permissions of hello to the like of olleh 11-directories_permissions add execute permission for all directions and subdirectories 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory
+10-mirror_permissions sets the permissions of hello to the like of olleh 11-directories_permissions add execute permission for all directions and subdirectories 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes the ownerof the file hello to school